S1mplector/Simjot/README.md

   <img src="Simjot/docs/images/simjot_logo.png" alt="Simjot Logo" width="240">
 </p>

-A feature-rich and highly personalizable journaling application built with Java Swing, designed to help you capture your thoughts, express creativity, and track your well-being in an elegant digital environment.
+A highly personalizable creative wellness application built with pure Java Swing, designed to help you capture your thoughts, express creativity, and track your well-being in an elegant environment.

 ## Features